arielgee/Sage-Like/.misc/tasks.md

 * at http://feeds.tomercohen.com/tomercohen the page feeds is empty
 * page Popup text direction match page text direction   => NO
 * replace 'browser.tabs.query({ currentWindow: true' with 'browser.tabs.getCurrent()' => return undefined if not in browser tab context
+* in message listeners the message id is sometimes 'id' and sometime 'message'. background.js, content.js CHANGE ALL TO 'id'
 ---

 ## Next